Year 6 2023 - 2024

 Year-end trip to Lightwater Valley - We visit the Theme Park for the day with children deciding whether they are brave enough to venture on The Ultimate, The Eagle's Claw or The Flying Cutlass or whether they prefer more sedate rides such as The Carousel or The Ladybird.
 This trip allows opportunities for children to enjoy a fun day with their friends and test their limits.

 The school boasts a wonderful new garden area which includes an outdoor classroom and an allotment with an indoor work area.
 Year 6 have the responsibility for a specific bedding trough which they maintain (watering, weeding, feeding) throughout the year.
-Recently, members of Year 6 took part in landscaping the school's grounds by planting various donated saplings to improve future shade for outdoor learning.
+Each year, children enter the baking competition using the produce from our apple trees and other fruit trees.

 Greenhead Science Lab

 Children conduct a series of experiments within a professional laboratory, at Greenhead College.